doingandlearning/astro-blog/src/content/posts/local-first.md

 But building modern web applications is complicated and hard - there are servers and CI/CD and front-end frameworks and UX/UI and on and on.

-Why does a tool I want to build for me and my friends need all the same infrastructure as Facebook or Netflix?
+Why does a tool I (or my farmer friend) want to build for me and my friends need all the same infrastructure as Facebook or Netflix?
 Why does building web applications have to be so complicated?

 My friend [Ben Patton](https://bsky.app/profile/benapatton.com) and I have been thinking about this a lot and started to build the [Local First Academy](https://localfirstacademy.com).